rubik/radon/docs/intro.rst

     * Blanks: The number of blank lines (or whitespace-only ones).

 The equation ``SLOC - Single comments - Multi = LOC`` should always hold.
-Additionally, comment stats are calculated
+Additionally, comment stats are calculated:

     * `C % L`: the ratio between number of comment lines and **LOC**, expressed as a percentage;